 The 150 acre Provincial Camp and Picnic site was first operated in 1967; it is on the East side of the St. Peter’s Canal.
-It offers 56 campsites, 22 open, 8 partially wooded, and 23 wooded, located on a picturesque hillside.
+It offers 53 open and wooded overnight sites (21 serviced, 32 unserviced; 4 pull-throughs) located on a picturesque hillside.
 There is a picnic area and beach offered for day use as the park borders the Atlantic Ocean.
 Visitors to the park may also enjoy a hike to the top of Mt.
 Grenville via a footpath trail.

 Canal Landing is located at the ocean end of the St. Peter’s Historic Canal.
 It is a welcoming centre, developed in partnership between St. Peter’s and Potlotek First Nation.
 There are local crafts, food and souvenirs for sale and bikes, kayaks, pedal boats and Eclipse standup pedal boards for rent.
 Various tours and other experiences are offered as well.

 Experience Cape Breton from the water!
 Join Captain Greg for a unique sailing adventure on Canada’s largest inland sea, the Bras d’Or Lake, up close to the natural wonders at sea and along the shore.
 Take the helm, handle the sail, have an intro or refresher lesson – or just kick back and relax!

 Based at the St. Peter’s Lions Club Marina, Cape Breton’s Premier Sailing School offers sailing lessons on their well equiped C&C 37.
 Adrian Rogers, the school’s owner and instructor, has been sailing for over forty years and holds a RYA Offshore Yachtmaster Certificate.
 With over 100,000 miles at sea, Adrian has vast experience and skillfully passes that knowledge onto his students.
 Support goes beyond the course – Adrian is always available to help and advice, and is regularly helping current and former students with prospective boat purchases!